trailofbits/irene3/challenge-readmes/Chal10arm.md

 ## Decompiling the Specification

-Now that we have a specificaton of the function we intend to patch we need to decompile the patch to a patchset json file with irene-codegen.
+Now that we have a specification of the function we intend to patch we need to decompile the patch to a patchset json file with irene-codegen.
 During `Install.md` we installed a docker image `ghcr.io/trailofbits/irene3/irene3-ubuntu20.04-amd64:0.0.1` for this purpose.

 Navigate to the directory where you saved the spec.
 Typing `ls` you should see
 ```